-Just like the International Watch Company (aka IWC) did just a couple days ago, the Italian brand Panerai has also presented a number of new models for this year.
-One of the most interesting in this torrent of new watches is the new Gargantuan Panerai Mare Nostrum PAM 300 chronograph.
+Just like IWC did just a couple of days ago, Panerai has presented several new models for the year of 2010.
+One of the most interesting models in this PR tsunami is the new Gargantuan-sized Mare Nostrum PAM 300 hand-wound chronograph.

 The Mare Nostrum PAM 300 was officially presented during the SIHH 2010 trade show.

 Originally designed for the Italian Navy in the mid-1940s as an “officer’s deck watch,” the Mare Nostrum series was put in production only 50 years later sporting a two-register chronograph functionality and a tachymeter scale.
 This is, as far as I understand, the second iteration.

 Although the case looks rugged and ready for a good piece of the action, it is not rugged enough to withstand any serious water pressure and is by no means a diving tool.
 More than that, Panerai officially rates it for only 30 meters, which means that it is not a good idea even to take a shower while wearing this watch, not to say swimming or snorkeling.

 Frankly, I don’t understand why have they decided not to make it truly water-resistant.
-I mean, with its huge case measuring 52 millimeters in diameter and also quite thick, there seems to be plenty of space to insert the needed gaskets to make the watch water tight.
+I mean, with its huge case measuring 52 millimeters in diameter and also quite thick, there seems to be plenty of space to insert the needed gaskets to make the steel body watertight.
 Probably, some marketing reasons.

 Like it is almost always the case when dealing with “historic” engines, each Minerva movement was disassembled, cleaned, oiled, and then put together again to power this limited edition model.
 Predictably, the mechanism was also redecorated with bridges now featuring vertical Geneva stripes and beveled edges, while the screws were polished and the rest of the parts machine brushed for an even more three-dimensional look.

 By the way, the same movement was installed in the 2008 Panerai Ferrari FER-24 Chronograph.